 In this context, Octagona provides Italian companies with the Radar of Internationalization, a service aimed at assessing the countries with the greatest potential for a successful internationalization process.

-Radar is the compass for Italian companies that want to approach international markets: to sell abroad, one must define WHERE to go and HOW to approach the market.
+Radar is the compass for Italian businesses that want to approach international markets.
+To sell abroad, you need to define WHERE to go and HOW to tackle the market.
 Time and resources cannot be devoted to unsuitable or unprofitable destinations.
-Through the study of the variables we reported just above, Radar will indeed provide a clear hierarchy of the markets with the greatest potential for the enterprise.
+Through the study of the variables we reported above, the Radar will indeed provide a clear hierarchy of markets with the greatest potential for the company.

-Among the main difficulties SMEs face in dealing with increasing globalization is understanding/evaluating their ability to internationalize.
-The RADAR OF INTERNATIONALIZATION is configured as a service created to respond to the growing needs of Italian companies in terms of internationalization: this service provides for the preparation of different models, which can be modulated according to the type of company and its needs, in order to assess its capabilities for an internationalization path.
+One of the main difficulties SMEs face in dealing with growing globalization is understanding/evaluating their capacity for internationalization.
+The INTERNATIONALIZATION RADAR is a service created to meet the growing needs of Italian companies regarding internationalization: this service involves the preparation of different models, adaptable according to the type of company and its specific needs, in order to evaluate its capabilities for an internationalization path.

 Through the identification of strengths, weaknesses, points of improvement, points of non-compliance and competitive advantages of the client company in the internationalization process and the construction of targeted analysis in terms of market positioning, product and potential counterparts, Octagona is able to provide a detailed framework aimed at the selection of foreign markets in which to direct its activities.

-Thanks to the RADAR OF INTERNATIONALIZATION, the client company will be able to understand its own possibilities and peculiarities, with a view to access towards new markets.
+Thanks to the INTERNATIONALIZATION RADAR, the client company will be able to understand its possibilities and peculiarities, with a view to accessing new markets.

 Are you interested in learning about the Internationalization Radar in detail?
-Then you just have to rely on Octagona's experience..
-If you really want to develop your business abroad, and build a Quality Export Project, then this is the opportunity you cannot miss.
+Then You have no choice but to rely on Octagona's experience..
+If you truly want to develop your business abroad and build a Quality Export Project, So this is your unmissable opportunity.
 Contact us by clicking below:

 READ ALSO.: